Serving

 Most

-Northeast Thailand is an inland area so freshwater fish are used.
-Catfish is an easily farmed fish so widely available in the U.S. and elsewhere at quite reasonable prices.
-It's unique earthy flavor marries well with Thai ingredients to produce a tasty soup.
+Northeast Thailand is an inland area, so freshwater fish are used.
+Easily farmed catfish is available everywhere, and its unique flavor marries well with Thai ingredients to produce this tasty soup.

 6